ut-beg-texnet/eqcct/eqcctpro/README.md

   - EX.
 2024-12-14 12:00:00
   - Must follow the following convention YYYY-MO-DA HR:MI:SC
   - Used to create a list of defined timechunks from the defined analysis timeframe
+  - Also used in the EvaluateSystem() class to help users note the analysis timeframe in the results CSV file for future result review
 - **`end_time (str)`: default = None**
   - The end time of the area of time that is being analyzed
   - EX.
 2024-12-15 12:00:00
   - Must follow the following convention YYYY-MO-DA HR:MI:SC
   - Used to create a list of defined timechunks from the defined analysis timeframe
+  - Also used in the EvaluateSystem() class to help users note the analysis timeframe in the results CSV file for future result review
 - **`timechunk_dt (int)`: default = None**
   - The length each time chunk is (in minutes)
   - EX. timechunk_dt = 10 and the analysis period is 30 minutes, then three 10-minute long timechunks will be created